 There are many different belief systems in place on this planet Find one that works for you.
 For me, I believe in a greater power.
 This greater power is known by many names.
 I choose not to mention names here, for there is already too much fighting on the planet about the name you choose to give this greater power.

 I believe in reincarnation and that this greater power gives us endless time to work through our kinks.
 Because our physicals bodies (at this time) are not eternal, we come back until we get it right, or choose to move forward.
-I believe that at the time of conception, a homing signal is sent out that says something like, “This is who I am, and the soul that needs the lessons it can get by choosing me as my parents, let it gravitate to me.”
+I believe that at the time of conception, a homing signal is sent out that says something like, “This is who we are, the soul that needs the lessons it can get by choosing us as parents, let it gravitate to us.”
 I believe that we choose our parents as much for their assets as for their liabilities.
 I believe that we draw the people to us in our lives that will participate in our lessons until we no longer need said lessons.
 I believe that staying positive is a necessary discipline that takes focus and practice.
 It is a habit and it is our responsibility to form good habits.
 You may have to remind yourself consciously many times until you have mastered forming good habits.
 Trust me, it will not be too long before the smile is real.
-A bad mood is just a bad habit.
+Often a bad mood is just a bad habit.

 Step 6.
 Have Faith in yourself.